Skip to main content

 Why not accurate?

-The above diagram is only a mental model for understanding why it isn't accurate.
+The diagram above is only a mental model for why it isn't accurate.

-In reality, for computers to convert a decimal number to a floating representation, it does the following
+In reality, to convert a decimal to a floating form, the computer does this:

 1. if the number is 585.22, it will convert it into regular number as - 58522102ย orย 58522100\frac{58522}{10^2} \text{ or } \frac{58522}{100}